DevanB/building-an-error-logger/building-an-error-logger.md

   response.end( 'Handle OPTIONS preflight.' );
 };

-export const handlePreflight = _handlePreflight;
+export { _handlePreflight as handlePreflight };
 ```

 Here, we define a method that we'll call from within our route called `_handlePreflight`.
 Inside, we take in the `request` value from our route and set a few things on it.
 What we're saying here is that we're allowing requests from any origin (meaning you can send log items from any other URL), what [HTTP Headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) are accepted, what [HTTP Methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) are accepted, and finally, what type of content we'll be responding with.

 At the very end, we signify the end of our response with a little text message (this is non-specific and could read anything like "Handle gobiltygoop." and still work).
 As it stands, this is currently "stuck" in our `ingest-log-item.js` file.
 To make use of it, we need to `export` it from our file so that we can `import` in another file.
-To do that, here, we say—at the bottom of our file—`export const handlePreflight = _handlePreflight`.
+To do that, here, we say—at the bottom of our file—`export { _handlePreflight as handlePreflight };`.
 What this is saying is that when someone imports this file, they will be able to access our `_handlePreflight` method as the variable `handlePreflight`.
 What?
 Let's see how importing works to make sense of this.

 <p class="block-header">/server/api.js</p>